 I also used to wait for inspiration to motivate me to start working.
 I would wait for my brain to magically tell me to go make music.
 I don’t think anyone is constantly inspired.
 Inspiration comes and goes.
 Spurts of inspiration happen, but it’s rare.
 I need to push myself to start working.
 A real professional is someone that’s going to hone their abilities whether they feel inspired or not.
 You can’t wait for the perfect moment or the perfect setup, or the perfect piece of gear to start working on a mix or project.
 You just have to show up.
 Showing up and starting is half the battle.
 Making art feels daunting, whether it be an album or a painting, conceptually, it feels impossible.

-Many times artist and creators are surprised at how their work ends up the way it does.
+Many times artists and creators are surprised at how their work ends up the way it does.
 It’s almost like we serendipitously end up with the finished product, but we aren’t sure how we got there.
-It makes us feel like a phony because we don’t know how we did it.
+It makes us feel like phony because we don’t know how we did it.
 Then there’s always this underlying fear that we won’t be able to get to that same place again.
-It’s hard not to feel like that one great recording, or mix or song we made was just a stroke of good luck, and we wouldn’t be able to do it again.
+It’s hard not to feel like that one great recording, mix, or song we made was just a stroke of good luck and we wouldn’t be able to do it again.
 Since we don’t know exactly what we did, we certainly don’t know how to replicate it.
 So we go into the next project with our fingers crossed, hoping that we can recreate that same magic again, sometimes we do, and other times we don’t.

 Perfectionism will affect every aspect of your creative process, but it will affect you most when it comes time to stamp something finished.
 Trying to create something that’s “perfect” won’t let you declare any project completed because there’s always something you can do to make it better

 So what should you do?